About McClain Consulting Services

 In 2013, McClain revamped Property Condition Assessment Handbook and republished it as the Updated 20th Anniversary Edition, presenting ways to design, perform, and manage facility assessment services.
 In 2014, McClain completed the book Zen and the Art of Facility Assessments, to illustrate the practice of facility assessments from the perspective of Zen teachings.
 In 2017, McClain wrote When Bad Things Happen to Good Buildings: Red Flags in Property Condition Assessments: A Reference Guide to Problematic Building Materials and Conditions in the United States, which discusses over 20 different problematic building components and includes methods of identification and potential ramifications of each “red flag.”

-McClain assisted in the development of ASTM E2797-15, Standard Practice for Building Energy Performance Assessment, as well as the New Standard Guide for Building Energy Performance and Improvement Evaluation in the Assessment of Property Condition.
+As a member of ASTM International, McClain has assisted in the development and issuance of several industry-standard publications including E2018 Standard Guide for Property Condition Assessments: Baseline Property Condition Assessment Process, E2797 Standard Practice for Building Energy Performance Assessment for a Building Involved in a Real Estate Transaction, and E3224 Standard Guide for Building Energy Performance and Improvement Evaluation in the Assessment of Property Condition.